Eagle Mountain Zoning Decisions: June 2026

 Approved.

-Planning Commission forwarded a positive recommendation to City Council on the new Senior Housing Overlay Zone, amended to: renumber chapter from 17.55 to 17.44; list RA-1, RA-2, RD-1, RD-2 and FR zones as permitted with an asterisk excluding the density-bonus incentive; prohibit ADUs unless required by Utah Code Title 10.
-Vote.
+Planning Commission forwarded a positive recommendation to City Council for the creation of a Senior Housing Overlay Zone.
+Recommendation includes relocating the chapter from 17.55 to 17.44, keeping RA-1, RA-2, RD-1, RD-2, and FR zones permitted with an asterisk excluding the density incentive, and adding language that ADUs are prohibited within the overlay unless permitted by Utah Code Title 10.
+Passed.

 See the vote tally and conditions for this decision →

-Second Amendment to Eagle Quest East Master Development Agreement
+Eagle Quest East Master Development Agreement Second Amendment recommendation

 Approved.